 Talk to a Knowledgeable and Aggressive Real Estate Attorney

 Squatting in Texas can yield very serious consequences for both parties.
 If you are a homeowner and suspect your tenants may be squatters, talk to real estate and eviction law attorney Mark Girling.
 We will help guide you to take swift and legal action to ensure that your losses are minimized and that you can reclaim your property legally.
-For a free consultation, call the office of Girling Law at (817) 952-5024.
+For a Free Consultation (Landlords Only), call the office of Girling Law at (817) 952-5024.

 View The Video